Global minimisation of nonconvex functions by generalising the mirror descent method: Proximal point method

 \section{Proximal point method}

-Next we discuss a generalisation of the proximal point method to the abstract convex case, with Bregman distance.
-The (convex) Bregman proximal minimisation algorithms was orginally proposed by~\textcite{Censor.ea:92,Kiwiel:97}.
+In this section, we introduce a generalisation of the proximal point method to the abstract convex case, with Bregman distance.
+The (convex) Bregman proximal minimisation algorithms were originally proposed by~Censor and Zenios~\cite{censor.ea:1992} (see also \cite{kiwiel:1997}).

-In the sequel, we assume that $L$ satisfies the following conditions: \begin{assumption} We assume that the set $L$ is a linear vector space. \end{assumption}

-The first assumption is usual. \textcite{bui.ea:2021} include it as part of their definition of \emph{abstract linear spaces}.
-The second assumption is less common.
-It makes it possible to have decreasing step sizes.